Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Ronald Acuna Jr. (.250 batting average in his past 10 games), take on starting pitcher Jakob Junis and the San Francisco Giants at Truist Park, Sunday at 1:35 PM ET.
+Ronald Acuna Jr., with a slugging percentage of .488 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the San Francisco Giants, with Logan Webb on the hill, August 25 at 10:15 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Giants.
+He had two hits (going 2-for-4) in his last game against the Mets.

 Ronald Acuña Jr. Game Info & Props vs. the Giants